arcangelo7/amduat_scraper/README.md

-# Theban Mapping Project Scraper - Amduat Images
+# Amduat Scraper - Theban Mapping Project

 Web scraper for extracting Amduat (Book of the Hidden Chamber) images from the Theban Mapping Project website.